giomalt/lumopt/README.md

 # Continuous adjoint optimization wrapper for Lumerical
+Fork of LumOpt.

-LumOpt fork.
-Original package: https://github.com/chriskeraly/LumOpt
+Original package:
+https://github.com/chriskeraly/LumOpt

-This fork modifies the original code as:
+This fork modifies the original code:
-- imports `lumapi` diffrently (see `replace_import.py`)
+- import `lumapi` diffrently (see `replace_import.py`)
-- updates two methods to be compatible with last version of `matplotlib`
+- update two methods to be compatible with last version of `matplotlib`

 ## Introduction